 Creative Blog Names are Unique

 Think about your niche, what you plan to blog about, and what words best represent you and your brand.
-Brainstorm and create a list of all of these words.
+Are you funny or serious?
+Is your topic a professional one – like medical or legal information?
+Or a bit more casual like beauty or travel tips.
+Brainstorm and create a list of all of the words that appeal to you, and represent your niche.
 Combine words to see what works, and what doesn’t.

 Have a favorite word or phrase that’s already being used?
 Think about utilizing common words, but in a different language.
+Or look about a synonym for your favorite word.
 Just make sure it fits in with your brand.

 The Best Blog Names are Short and Simple